ChrisXioannou/HomeLabDirectory/README.md

 The PowerShell script for creating 1000 users was adapted from Josh Madakor's tutorial.
 For the original script, see [Josh Madakor's GitHub repository](https://github.com/joshmadakor1/AD_PS).

 ## Acknowledgments
 Thanks to Josh Madakor (@joshmadakor1) for his guidance through his tutorials on setting up and configuring network services.
 His content provided foundational understanding and hands-on experience.
-For detailed instructions and script access, visit [Josh Madakor's GitHub repository](https://github.com/joshmadakor1/AD_PS).

 ## Project Outcomes
 This project provided hands-on experience with Windows Server administration, networking principles, and security best practices, including configuring core services like Active Directory, DNS, DHCP, and VPN.